How Is Produces Represented In A Chemical Reaction

 2. Stereoisomers

 Stereoisomers are isomers that have the same connectivity of atoms but differ in the spatial arrangement of atoms.
-They can be enantiomers (non-superimposable mirror images) or diastereomers (non-mirror image stereoisomers).
+On top of that, they can be enantiomers (non-superimposable mirror images) or diastereomers (non-mirror image stereoisomers).
 Stereoisomers are represented using different notations, such as wedge-and-dash diagrams or Fischer projections.

 3. Reaction Intermediates